athineouc/projectA/README.md

 In my solution i have configure the ItemReader to read from a csv file given by the user as argument and mapping the rows to Person objects with 3 attributes (mail, firstName, lastName).
-In case of a valid row i am handling thrown by spring batch and continue to the next line.
+In case of an invalid row i am handling the exception thrown by spring batch and continue to the next line.

 For the ItemProcessor i have override the process method to just validate if the email